Stac24/Flash-Card-Game/README.md

 ## Goal:

 Our goal was to gamify the learning experience of using flashcards.
-We aim to do this by awarding users 'stars' for completed games with a satisfactory score, as well as awarding 'rubies' for 2 day or more streaks.
+We aim to do this by awarding users 'stars' for completed games with a satisfactory score, as well as awarding 'gems' for 2 day or more streaks.
 <br/>

 ## Quickstart: